The soul's path to Self-realization, in art & archetype… by Jenna Lilla PhD

 “Without feet, without hands, he moves, he grasps; eyeless he sees, earless he hears; he knows all that is to be known, yet there is no knower of him.
 Men call him the Primordial Person, the Cosmic Man.
 Smaller than small, greater than great ….” (cited in CW5, para.
 182, emphasis added).

-The Cosmic Man is an archetypal figure, representing the cosmic form of all forms and of all deities.
+The Cosmic Man is an archetypal image of the Self, representing the cosmic form of all forms.
 The Shvetashvatara Upanishad speaks of Purusha, the Cosmic Man:

 “That Person, no bigger than a thumb, the inner Self, seated forever in the heart of man, is revealed by the heart, the thought, the mind.
 They, who know That, become immortal.
 Thousand-headed, thousand-eyed, thousand-footed is Purusha.
 He encompasses the earth on every side and rules over the ten-finger space.”